Chart Color Schemes

 Health performance in Sunbury is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Sunbury faces significant health challenges as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
-Common health conditions are somewhat prevalent across all age groups but slightly more so among older cohorts.
+Sunbury faces significant health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are somewhat prevalent across the board, with a slightly higher degree among older age cohorts.

-Private health cover is held by approximately 54% of Sunbury's total population (~23,733 people), which is higher than the average SA2 area but lower than Greater Melbourne's 56.7%.
-The most common medical conditions are mental health issues and asthma, affecting 10.2 and 9.9% of residents respectively.
-Conversely, 64.7% of residents report having no medical ailments, compared to 72.6% in Greater Melbourne.
-Working-age residents have a higher prevalence of chronic health conditions than average.
-Sunbury has 17.0% of residents aged 65 and over (7,528 people), which is higher than Greater Melbourne's 15.1%.
-Health outcomes among seniors present challenges but rank lower nationally compared to the broader population.
+The rate of private health cover is approximately 54% of the total population (~23,733 people), leading that of the average SA2 area but lower than Greater Melbourne's 56.7%.
+Mental health issues and asthma are the most common medical conditions, impacting 10.2 and 9.9% of residents respectively.
+64.7% of residents declare themselves completely clear of medical ailments compared to 72.6% across Greater Melbourne.
+Working-age residents show above average prevalence of chronic health conditions.
+The area has 17.0% of residents aged 65 and over (7,528 people), higher than Greater Melbourne's 15.1%.
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health